maximbilan/iOS-Crosswords-Generator/README.md

 }
 </pre>

-Generate the best crosswords in 60 seconds:
+To generate the best crosswords in 60 seconds:

 <pre>
 let crosswordsGenerator = CrosswordsGenerator()